WangWang318/WangWang318.github.io/_pages/about.md

 I'm currently a Ph.D student in [Gaoling School of Artificial Intelligence(GSAI)](http://ai.ruc.edu.cn/) in Renmin University of China(RUC) supervised by Hao Sun and Qi Qi.
 Before that, I received bachelor degree from the Beijing University of Posts and Telecommunications (BUPT) and Queen Mary University of London (QMUL) Joint Programme majoring in Internet of Things(IoT) with First Class Honor.

-My research interests include AI for Science with a specific focus on discovering dynamic equations and evolutionary patterns within complex systems.
+My research interests include AI for game theory with a specific focus on online advertisement, mechanism design and evolutionary patterns within complex systems.
 I’m also passionate about multi-agent decision-making systems.
 Exploring human behavior through game theory and multi-agent reinforcement learning is a fascinating area of study.
-These two fields converge in their focus on multi-agent systems; whether examining complex networks or agent-based systems, both can be seen as studies of intelligent agents’ phenomena—whether dynamic or behavioral.

 # 🏫 Educations